 - What fears of, about, or for nature are expressed in ecohorror?
 How do these expressions of fear influence environmental rhetoric and/or action more broadly?

 - How are ecohorror texts and tropes used to promote ecological awareness or represent ecological crises?

-Submit completed chapters to Christy Tidwell (firstname.lastname@example.org) and Carter Soles (email@example.com) by May 14, 2018.
-We are requesting submissions of completed chapter drafts to be considered for this project rather than abstracts.
+Submit completed chapters to Christy Tidwell (firstname.lastname@example.org) and Carter Soles (email@example.com) by July 6, 2018.
+We are requesting submissions of completed chapter drafts (6000-7000 words) to be considered for this project rather than abstracts.
 Please feel free to reach out with questions and/or ideas before submitting a completed chapter, however; we would be happy to provide feedback or guidance.